LukeGrahamLandry/franca/devlog.md

     before i was deciding it was a sync exception by checking there was no interrupt ready, so if there was both syscall+interrupt, and it sent me the syscall first, it'd process the interrupt then instead.
+- oom if spam_mmap more iterations
+  - since i always advance next_vaddr, have to go back and free page tables once all children are unmapped or eventually all the memory is on old page tables.
+  - they do have to be contigous tho and rn im always allocating 8192 slots per page table (which is what you need for 64k granule) but free list of pages not tracking contigous-ness, so i can only use from the Physical.remaining block. but actually, the size needed for one page table is always `<=` the page size, so if i do that and waste less memory, i also don't have to deal with map_contigous of multiple pages after initialization.
+  - map(Physical) only ever wants one page since that i reserve on fault.
+  - woes with "unmapped a page that was already unmapped" after gc_page_tables. problem is in vmap_reserve you might need to ask for a new page table and if that's when you run out of memory, while walking down the chain in index_page_table before setting any to nonzero, it will be stolen out from under you.

 ## (Mar 7)